 What am I trained to do as a Full Cave Diver?

-After successful completion of the course, divers may plan and execute dives without supervision adhering to the following limits:
+After completing this course, divers may plan and execute dives without supervision, adhering to the following limits:

-Plan dives not to exceed your level of comfort and training.
+Plan dives according to your level of comfort and training

-Plan dives conservatively using the rule of thirds.
+Execute cave dives using the rule of thirds conservatively

 Some of the skills you will learn and/or practice during the course include:

-Air share with lights off and eyes closed using touch contact communication and following the guideline
+Air sharing without lights using touch contact communication and following the exiting line

-Remove and replace mask keeping contact with the guideline
+Replace mask while keeping contact with the guideline